The desire for food is

-limited in every man by the narrow capacity of the human stomach; but the
+The desire for food is limited in every man by the narrow capacity of the human stomach; but the desire for the conveniences and ornaments of building, dress, equipage, and household furniture, seem to have no limit or boundary.

 The Economic Problem